Category Archives: Fantasy

 By | November 2, 2023

 “Lord of the Flies” by William Golding is a thought-provoking and disturbing novel that delves into the darker aspects of human nature, civilization, and the consequences of societal breakdown.
 First published in 1954, this classic work of literature remains relevant and impactful to this day.
-The novel tells the story of a group of British… Read More »
+The novel tells the story of a group of British… Read More: Lord of the Flies by William Golding »

 Mort by Terry Pratchett